sharetribe/flex-docs/src/docs/concepts-api-sdk/rate-limiting/index.md

 ### Integration SDK

-Flex Integration SDK is configured to handle concurrency limits by default starting from version 1.9.0.
+Sharetribe Integration SDK is configured to handle concurrency limits by default starting from version 1.9.0.
 To take this built-in concurrency limiting to use, you need to make sure your SDK is updated to at least this version.